jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 ## Monitoring

-Spotlight on SQL Server is able to monitor the following connections
+Spotlight Enterprise is able to monitor the following connections

 ### SQL Server